kailash-manasarovar/statement/docs/timeline/2024/june.md

     - He look like he was out of his mind on drugs.
     - I offered him a leaflet and insisted he took one when he said he already had one.
 He tried to get away from me as I walked towards him.
     - Later, the volunteer who was with me told me a story that he had been sexually abused as a child when he was 7, in an African country, and that he had seen the abuser again when he was about 16 holding the hand of a young boy.
-    - Is this proof that the Denia criminal porn gangs, obsessed with whatever film they had found of me after reading my statement online which they probably took copies of, and with their UK connections, found ways to continue to terrorize me in London as I was running for election?
+    - Is this proof that the Dénia criminal porn gangs, obsessed with whatever film they had found of me after reading my statement online which they probably took copies of, and with their UK connections, found ways to continue to terrorize me in London as I was running for election?
-    - It's difficult to understand exactly why this event happened, who would benefit, and how the Denia criminal gangs could not be involved in some way.
+    - It's difficult to understand exactly why this event happened, who would benefit, and how the Dénia criminal gangs could not be involved in some way.

 ### Speech at LWS